 We can't tell you how many resumes start with "Dynamic visionary…" We call these "fluff" statements because anyone can make them and they add no real value to your resume.

 Keep your message on point and stick to the facts.
 If you want to express certain traits, demonstrate them with what you have achieved or accomplished.
 Quantify your work experience.
 Whatever you do, just avoid meaningless, baseless statements.

 3. Edit Out Bad Grammar & Spelling Errors

-Spelling and grammar mistakes are a big turn off for hiring managers.
+Spelling and grammar mistakes are a big turnoff for hiring managers.
 Triple check every headline and bullet point.
 Remove or reword any sentence that doesn't flow.
-Don't mix up tenses or third and first person perspective.
+Don't mix up tenses or third and first-person perspectives.